snoyberg/posa-chapter/warp.md

 - no logging
 - no rate limitation

-Since our machine has 12 cores and `weighttp` uses three native threads, we measured web servers from one worker to eight workers(to our experience, three native thread is enough to measure 8 workers).
+Since our machine has 12 cores and
+`weighttp` uses three native threads, we measured web servers from one worker to eight workers(to our experience, three native thread is enough to measure 8 workers).
 Here is the result:

 ![Performance of Warp and nginx](multi-workers.png)

-X-axis is the number of workers and y-axis means throughput whose unit is requests per second. "mighty 2.8.2" (blue) increases workers using the prefork technique.
+X-axis is the number of workers and y-axis means throughput whose unit is requests per second.

 ## Lesson learned